FatjonRrapaj/RPD/readme.md

 # Recipe Puppy Demo App

 This is a simple app that uses [RecipePuppyApi](http://www.recipepuppy.com/about/api/) to fetch recipes into a list.
-This app onluy targets iOS.
+This app only targets iOS.

 ## Getting Started